surzycki/picobox/README.md

 # Picobox

 Docker development environment for humans.
-So thin (1×10−12 m) you can barley feel it.

 Don't want to learn a whole -bunch --of -commands_with_flags/just -to run_rails || other_things?

 Start picobox and continue with the way you have always done things, except now, isolated inside containers

-*Early release, caution, there be dragons...*
+## Why Picobox ?

+If you find yourself googling each time how to untar an archive, picobox is for you.
+As a developer, you have enough to remember, without adding a layer of crypic commands to run your development environment.

+With picobox, you don't have to change your workflow in order to take advantage of Docker and containerization

-## Installation CLI
+## Install CLI

 ```bash
 $ gem install picobox